 When Lev Dzienciolski, an ailing Jewish refugee from Poland, who was being sought by the Gestapo, came to the clinic in desperate need of treatment, the Zymas "hospitalized" him for months in an infirmary room.
-Whenever he ventured outdoors, Bessim and Meti saw to it that his face was well-wrapped in bandages to insure his "anonymity."
+Whenever he ventured outdoors, the Zymas saw to it that his face was wrapped well in bandages to ensure his "anonymity."
 Dzienciolski eventually left, escaping to Italy, remaining ever grateful to the Zymas for his survival.

-Today one of Meti Zyma's closest friends is Lev Dzienciolski's cousin, 80 year-old Vera Kilic, one of the handful of Jews left in Albania.
-Meti and Vera speak mostly by phone although they live nearby each other.
+Today one of Meti Zyma's closest friends is Lev Dzienciolski's cousin, 80-year-old Vera Kilic, one of the handful of Jews left in Albania.
+Meti and Vera speak mostly by phone, although they live near each other.
 They reminisce about those heroic days of defiance against the Nazis.
-They recall how the Albanian rescuers and the Jewish rescued were bonded together in their fear and hatred of the enemies occupying the country.
-But Meti and Vera often remind each other that a far stronger bond was the love and warm personal relationships of the Albanians and Jews in those eventful times.
+They recall how the Albanian rescuers and the Jewish rescued were bonded together in their fear and hatred of the enemies who occupied their country.
+But Meti and Vera often remind each other that a far stronger bond was the love and warm personal relationships of the Albanians and Jews in those fateful times.

 Jack Goldfarb has been writing about travel for over 30 years.
-His articles have appeared in The New York Times, The Washington Post, Los Angeles Times and other publications.
+His articles have appeared in The New York Times, The Washington Post, The Los Angeles Times, and other publications.
 He visits Eastern Europe frequently on Holocaust remembrance efforts.
-This article is published by permission of "New Jersey Jewish News".